Companies Shift Emerging Tech Investments Amid COVID-19: KPMG Research

 However, investments in a number of emerging technologies will likely increase over the next year, such as 5G (44 percent of respondents expect spending to increase compared to 26 percent who expect spending to decrease); process automation (43 percent expect an increase compared to 25 percent who expect a decrease); AI (39 percent versus 31 percent); hybrid cloud and/or multi-cloud (38 percent versus 28 percent); blockchain (34 percent versus 30 percent); edge computing (34 percent versus 33 percent) - with the exception of smart analytics (32 percent versus 35 percent).

-“Digitals solutions and new ways of working occupy a significant role in the transformation to a more robust and digital economy.
-These solutions are helping entities maintain customer and stakeholder trust, engage remote workforces, ensure their business is resilient and prepared for any disruptions, whilst developing a strong foundation for future product and service innovation,” Vassallo said.
+“Emerging technologies and new ways of working can play a significant role in the transformation to a more digital economy.
+These technologies are helping companies maintain customer and stakeholder trust, keep remote workforces connected, ensure their business is resilient and prepared for disruptions, and build a strong foundation for future product and service innovation,” Justice said.

 The case for emerging tech